Academic Opportunities for University Scholars

 First Year Inquiry (FYI) courses are restricted to first year students at NC State, and are designated with a “Q” suffix.
 These courses are especially designed for first year students to help them make the transition from high school to university-level thinking.
 Their small class sizes (typically 20-22 students) and emphasis on inquiry-guided learning techniques help foster a close relationship between the students and the professor, and the development of critical reading, writing, and discussion skills.
 Most FYI courses fulfill General Education Requirements or departmental requirements.
 It is recommended that students consult with their academic advisors when choosing an FYI course.

-USP 201 (or USC 298 depending on the semester) courses are designed for University Scholars who have completed 3 semesters of Scholars Forum.
+USP 200-level courses are designed for University Scholars who have completed 3 semesters of Scholars Forum.
 These 1-credit courses count towards the USP's 12 hour coursework requirement, feature small class sizes (20 students per section), and reflect the mission of the University Scholars Program.
 For more information, contact Ken Johnson at firstname.lastname@example.org or Sean Cassidy at email@example.com.

 Wednesdays, 6:00 - 8:15 PM